-- Deprivation Comparatively high levels of deprivation and inequality exist within St Helens. - Economic challenges Productivity and prosperity gaps have existed for many years and low business and job density persist. - Attainment and skills Although having seen improvement in recent years, St Helens' school attainment and adult skills levels remain lower than national averages. - Poor Health St Helens' population suffers from poor physical and mental health.
-Life expectancy is comparatively low and wide health inequalities exist. - Growing demand for services St Helens has growing demand for adults' and children's social care services.
-The support provided to the most vulnerable residents creates significant budgetary implications for the Council. - Climate change To protect the local environment and address climate change there is the challenge to increase sustainable transport and energy, reduce waste and recycle more.
+- Deprivation comparatively high levels of deprivation and inequality exist within St Helens. - Economic challenges Productivity and prosperity gaps have existed for many years and low business and job density persist. - Attainment and skills Although having seen improvement in recent years, St Helens' school attainment, particularly at Key Stage 4, and adult skills levels remain lower than national averages. - Poor Health St Helens population suffers from poor physical and mental health.
+Life expectancy is comparatively low and wide health inequalities exist within the borough. - Growing demand for services St Helens has growing demand for adults and children's social care services.
+The support required for the most vulnerable residents creates significant budgetary implications for the Council. - Climate change To protect the local environment and address climate change there is the challenge to increase sustainable transport and energy, reduce waste, and recycle more.